SummerSpider/Intro-Git-Github/Introduction to Git and Github.md

    `git init`

-4. Connecting the local repository to the GitHub repository by URL.

-   `git remote add origin git@github.com:SummerSpider/github_test.git`

-5. Pulling files from the GitHub repository to your local environment

-   `git pull origin main`

-6. Checking the current branch in the local repository
+4. Checking the current branch in the local repository

    `git branch`

    *Make sure the branch name matches the one used in your push command and the GitHub branch.*

-7. Renaming branch as main
+5. Renaming branch as main

    `git branch -m main`

+6. Connecting the local repository to the GitHub repository by URL.

+   `git remote add origin git@github.com:SummerSpider/XXX.git`

+7. Pulling files from the GitHub repository to your local environment

+   `git pull origin main`

 8. Push updated files from your local environment to GitHub